-Vicious or Dangerous Dog Citations
+Vicious or Dangerous Dog Citations in Florida

-If you do not contest the citation, you must pay the total penalties within 30 days of issuance of the citation for a vicious dog violation.
+If you do not contest the citation, you must pay the total penalties within thirty (30) days of issuance of the citation for a vicious dog violation.
 At least in Hillsborough County, FL, the citation might reference Hillsborough County Animal Ordinance Section 6-27A for having a vicious dog or Section 6-27B for having a dangerous dog.

 The court might also decide whether the dog should be destroyed if Florida Statute §767.12(5)(b) applies.
-When it is alleged that a dog meets the definition of “Dangerous Dog” pursuant to Florida Statute §767.11(1)(a) and “has aggressively bitten, attacked [and] inflicted severe injury” on a person, then the court might consider whether the dog should be destroyed “based upon the nature and circumstances of the injury and the likelihood of a future threat to the public safety, health, and welfare.”
+When it is alleged that a dog meets the definition of “Dangerous Dog” under Florida Statute §767.11(1)(a) and “has aggressively bitten, attacked [and] inflicted severe injury” on a person, then the court might consider whether the dog should be destroyed “based upon the nature and circumstances of the injury and the likelihood of a future threat to the public safety, health, and welfare.”
 Fla.
 Stat. §767.12(5)(b).

 Attorneys for Vicious or Dangerous Dog Citations in Hillsborough County, FL